Practical Strategies for Enhancing the Valley Splitting in Si/SiGe Quantum Wells

 where $a_\text{fit}$ and $\phi_\text{fit}$ are fitting parameters, and $\psi_\text{env}(z)$ is obtained from effective-mass theory by solving a Schr\"odinger equation.
 The resulting fits are excellent, as shown in Fig.~\ref{fig:optimizePureVS}(d), where the solid line is $Y_\text{fit}(z)$ and the red dots are the optimized simulation results.

-Finally in Fig.~\ref{fig:optimizePureVS}(b), we study the statistical effects of alloy disorder by performing 1,000 valley splitting simulations for each of the considered values of $G_\text{max}$.
+Finally in Fig.~\ref{fig:optimizePureVS}(b), we study the statistical effects of alloy disorder by performing 1,000 valley splitting simulations for the optimized Ge profiles obtained at each $G_\text{max}$ value considered in Fig.~\ref{fig:optimizePureVS}(a).
 Here, the markers indicate mean values and the error bars show the corresponding 25-75 percentile range.
 The very small standard deviations are indicative of very strong deterministic enhancements, which are robust in the presence of alloy disorder.

-\subsubsection{Randomly Dominated Regime}
+\subsubsection{Randomly dominated regime}

 Concentration profiles like Fig.~\ref{fig:optimizePureVS}(a) are challenging to grow in the laboratory (just like the Wiggle Well), due to their short-period features.
-We therefore also apply a concentration optimizing procedure in the randomly dominated valley splitting regime, where the Ge profiles are more slowly varying (analogous to quantum wells with uniform Ge).
+We therefore also apply a concentration-optimizing procedure in the randomly dominated valley splitting regime, where the Ge profiles are more slowly varying (analogous to quantum wells with uniform Ge).
 Here, to avoid obtaining a deterministically enhanced profile, we choose $\sigma_\Delta^2$ as the reward function, as defined in Eq.~(\ref{varDelta}).
 This has the effect of maximizing the mean valley splitting as well as the variance, since $\sigma_\Delta^2\approx\bar E_v^2/\pi$ in the randomly dominated regime.